3 An Overview of the Integrated Land-Use Transportation Modeling Process

 The interplay between land use and transportation does not always require a highly complex model; it can be a straightforward process.
 Illustrated in Figure 3.4, the model initiates the analysis with land-use information from the base year.
 Subsequently, the transportation model runs for the same year, generating updated travel time and costs.
 These outcomes are then integrated into the land-use model for the subsequent year.
 The output from this process replaces the base year data for the next iteration of running the transportation model.

-The iterative process of travel demand models and land use models from the base year to forecasting year.
+process of travel demand/land use models from the base year to forecasting year.

 Figure 3.4 Iterative land use/transportation modeling.
 Adapted from “Travel Demand And Urban Form,” by E. J. Miller, and R. M. Soberman, 2003, Government of Ontario.
 In the public domain.